Get a general licence so you can incubate the eggs and rear the chicks of certain wild birds without registering (licence GL11).

 You can incubate eggs and raise hatchlings without ringing and registering them for 15 days (30 days for white-tailed and golden eagles) after which you must ring and register the birds.

-You must let the police and Natural England or Defra inspect the premises and chicks.
+You must let Natural England, Defra or the police inspect the premises and chicks.

 Any bird incubated or kept under this licence must have been bred in captivity - its parents must have been in lawful captivity when the egg was laid.